HTV04/yuescript-p8/README.md

   * Returns must now be explicitly stated, like Lua.
   * The compiler option for implicit root returns has been removed as well.
 * `__name` fields of classes are no longer automatically created to save tokens.
+* Removed `import` functionality because it doesn't really apply to PICO-8 Lua.
+  * [Destructuring assignment](https://yuescript.org/doc/#destructuring-assignment) can be used instead of `import ... from ...`.

 Additionally, the following changes have been made to Lua code generation (transparent to the API):